 I waited.
 The narrow overhang above the door did little to stop the downpour, I was now positively soggy.
 I began to shiver.
 After five minutes a smaller door next to the main entrance opened, a uniformed guard motioned me inside.
 "Proceed down the hall.
 At the end, turn to the right.
 There is a room on the right with towels and a bathrobe.
 Change out of your wet things.
 Wait there."

 I walked down to end of the hall and entered a large bathroom with lockers and a shower.
-The door closed behind me and I hear the lock click.
-There were high windows, barred, I got the impression that this was also used as a holding cell.
+The door closed behind me and I heard the lock click.
+There were high windows, barred.
+I got the impression that this was also used as a holding cell.
 I stripped and entered the shower.
 Even the warm water couldn't stop my shaking.
 I dried off and put the bathrobe on.
 Gradually I calmed down.
 I was still a little foggy from the wine and whatever it was that Billy had put into it; I was developing a massive headache.
 I tried to make sense of the events of the last two days.
 Who were those goons?
 Russians?
 The Icelandic boyfriends of Silu and Þora?
 Were they chasing Billy, was that the reason he ran in front of the taxi?

 "Tell me what's going on Sean."
 It was Sally O'Donnell, who had entered the room with the guard.